slug-cfd/kfvm-kokkos/README.md

 Not everything in this code is fully tested, or necessarily in its final state.
 In particular:

-* Special relativistic hydrodynamics are present in the code, but do not yet yield useful results
+* Special relativistic hydrodynamics support is present in the code, but do not yet yield useful results
-* Eight-wave MHD is mostly an afterthought from the GLM implementation, and there is an unfortunate ammount of code duplication there
+* Eight-wave MHD is mostly an afterthought from the GLM implementation, and there is an unfortunate amount of code duplication there

 On the other hand, the Euler and Navier-Stokes equations are well supported and mostly stable.
 GLM based MHD is also nearly stable.